United Airlines Logo

 United Airlines Logo 1933-1935

-As a result of the redesign, the elements on the emblem were radically rearranged.
+As a result of the redesign, the elements of the emblem were radically reconfigured.
 The developers enlarged the name and placed it in two rows on a wide dark blue rectangle.
-The map of the United States was removed, and the typography of the inscriptions changed: now, the letters are classic, without a slope.
+The map of the United States was removed, and the typography of the inscriptions was changed: now the letters are classic, without a slope.

 1935 – 1939